 - Location: The Oberoi is located on Marine Drive, overlooking the Arabian Ocean in south Mumbai's Nariman Point commercial and business district.

 - Accommodations: The Oberoi has 73 suites and 214 rooms, some with ocean view, and all luxuriously furnished and with the latest technology.
-This includes iPod docking station, a High Definition Media Interface hub in the writing desk to connect electronic devices to the TV, and wireless Internet.
+This includes an electronics docking station, a High Definition Media Interface hub in the writing desk to connect electronic devices to the TV and wireless Internet.

 Central Mumbai: The St. Regis (formerly the Palladium Hotel)